PhucLanPhan/CMS-assignmen/Site.md

 2. Click `Pages` menu on WordPress sidebar
 3. All existing pages are shown
 4. Click `AP`
-5. Click toggle block inserter to add column
+5. Click toggle block inserter `+`  to add column
-6. After clicking that you can click query loop which will pool the posts that you have added.
+6. After you click that type query loop.
+7. Click query loop which will pull the posts that you have added at Posts.
-7. Click `Publish`
+8. Click `Publish`

 ## New Post (Used to add Accomodation)